atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 the world, though I am now turned
 “off to make way for your flirts of -
 \
-“quality: yet, though they may be “looked upon by ignorant people who know nothing of the world, they are ^ a pared of shabbyv gaod for nothing “tawdry creatures, who cut a Haunting figure with other folks money.”
+“quality: yet, though they may be “looked upon by ignorant people who know nothing of the world, they are ^ a pared of shabbyv gaod for nothing “tawdry creatures, who cut a Haunting figure with other folks money."
 '■ ^ '• ■ }. s. ^.
 Here Mrs. Jefferson continued to
 I